khaledWS/khaledWS/README.md

 <h1 align="center">Hi , I'm Khaled</h1>
 <h3 align="center">Software Engineer</h3>

-Innovative Full Stack Laravel Developer | Passionate about creating seamless web applications with PHP, Laravel, and more  Constantly evolving and embracing challenges | Eager to contribute to visionary projects on GitHub and grow together.
+A highly ambitious yet sometimes procrastinating software engineer/full-stack Laravel developer, seeking new challenges that will lead to rapid growth and exposure to different environments and roles.

+Specialized in developing robust web applications using Laravel, jQuery, and MySQL, while leveraging technologies such as GitHub.
+Experienced in working on various healthcare information management systems (HIMS) and educational platforms.

+I am keen to take on new challenges and contribute to innovative projects

 <h3 align="left">How to contact me</h3>
   - Email: khaledsourani98@gmail.com